MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-media-quality-classification.md

 |Detected Input Device Causing|Predicts if the quality of sent media is degraded due to user’s media capture device.|
 |Detected Leaking Echo|Predicts if the quality of sent audio is degraded due to acoustic echo.|

-### Local and Remote classifier measurements for detected problems
+### Remote classifier measurements for detected problems (OPTION 1)

-The following list displays the measurements for Local and Remote classifiers.
+The following list displays the measurements for all [Remote classifiers](#remote-classifiers).
 Each classifier is represented with /.../ in the list below:

 - /../ Problem True Count
 - /../ Problem False Count
 - /../ Problem Null Count
-- /../ Rate
+- /../ Problem Rate
-- /../ Rate Upper Limit
+- /../ Problem Rate Upper Limit
-- /../ Rate Lower Limit
+- /../ Problem Rate Lower Limit

-For example, the measurement for the Remote classifier of *Detected Uplink Problem* has measurements for a True Count, False Count, Null Count, Rate, Rate Upper Limit, and Rate Lower Limit.
+For example, the Remote classifier of *Detected Input Device Causing* includes measurements for a Problem True Count, Problem False Count, Problem Null Count, Problem Rate, Problem Rate Upper Limit, and Problem Rate Lower Limit.

 ### Other user classifiers